-Thirteen is a crucial time in both the child and the parent’s life as it becomes obvious to both that maturity is just around the corner.
-As Morris pulls away from his father—not hanging out with him, going to the movies together, telling him where he is going and not answering his phone—Curtis realizes that his son is starting to go and isn’t sure how, or where, to establish boundaries.
-This dynamic is the heart of Morris From America but it is a quiet heart, beating softly just below the surface.
+Thirteen is a crucial time in both the child’s and the parent’s life as it becomes obvious to both that maturity is just around the corner.
+As Morris pulls away from his father—not hanging out with him, going to the movies together, telling him where he is going, not answering his phone—Curtis realizes that his son is starting to go and isn’t sure how or where to establish boundaries.
+This dynamic is the heart of Morris from America, but it is a quiet heart, beating softly just below the surface.
 There are genuine moments—Curtis appearing as a reflection in a window Morris looks out of—but there are also plenty of clunky ones.
 Particularly Curtis and Morris addressing their sexual deprivation: Curtis with a sex hotline, Morris with a pillow.

-Around this father-son relationship, writer/director Chad Hartigan constructs the trappings and pitfalls of teenage life: sex, drugs, rock ‘n’ roll—club music really—bullying, defiance and identity.
+Around this father-son relationship, writer/director Chad Hartigan constructs the trappings and pitfalls of teenage life: sex, drugs, rock ‘n’ roll—club music really—bullying, defiance, and identity.
 All of it resonates.
 And in many scenes, it draws a laugh, but something is lacking.
 Maybe punch, maybe dramatics.
 Formally, Hartigan films his story in a constrained and beautiful manner, but something is still missing.
-The aspect that works best is the soundtrack, which blends aggressive hip-hop rhymes with a stone cold groove.
-That is the tone the movie is aiming for, an ironic and detached sense of machismo, but Morris from America doesn’t quite pull it off.
+The aspect that works best is the soundtrack, which blends aggressive hip-hop rhymes with a stone-cold groove.
+That’s the tone the movie is aiming for, an ironic and detached sense of machismo, but Morris from America doesn’t quite pull it off.
 Morris does make you laugh, which is much more than one can say about so many other near misses.

 Produced by: Martin Heisler, Sara Murphy, Adele Romansk, Gabriele Simon

 Starring: Markees Christmas, Craig Robinson, Lina Keller, Carla Juri